learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 ![](lin.png)

-As shown above, If we try to fit a linear model to a non-linear data set, OLS would fail to capture the trend mathematically, thus resulting in an inaccurate relationship.
+As shown above, If we try to fit a linear model to a non-linear data set, Ordinary Least Squares (OLS) would fail to capture the trend mathematically, thus resulting in an inaccurate relationship.
 Also, this will result in erroneous predictions on an unseen data set.

 >The linearity assumption can best be tested with scatter plots